Contact GLIDE

 Check-in with Rita: What I’m Thankful For

 At GLIDE, we are thankful for the community we create and nurture here.
-We are especially grateful for our GLIDE community as our nation’s political and social landscape is rapidly changing after […]
+We are especially grateful for our GLIDE community as our nation’s political and social landscape is rapidly changing after the recent election.
+This week we sat down with our Executive Director Rita Shimmin to discuss renewed commitment to our community as we enter the bustling holiday season.
+This post […]

 Read More >>